-- (1) Totals may not add due to rounding.

-- (2) Figures are preliminary.

-- (3) Includes adjustments of \$6.7 million on the account of the first quarter, \$11.9 million on the account of the second quarter, \$18.2 million on the account of the third quarter, and approximately \$5.2 million on the account of the fourth quarter.
+- (1) Totals may not add due to rounding. - (2) Includes adjustments of \$6.7 million on the account of the first quarter, \$11.9 million on the account of the second quarter, \$18.2 million on the account of the third quarter, and approximately \$5.2 million on the account of the fourth quarter.

-The fiscal 2004 tax revenue increase of \$989.6 million over fiscal 2003 is attributable in large part to an increase of approximately \$262.6 million or 28.9% in income tax payments with returns and bills, an increase of approximately \$276.7 million or 3.9% in personal income tax withholdings, an increase of approximately \$182.7 million or 15.2% in income tax cash estimated payments, and an increase of approximately \$145.9 million or 9.5% in corporate and business tax collections, which appears to reflect the closing of certain tax loopholes as well as increased business taxable earnings.
+The fiscal 2004 tax revenue increase of \$989.4 million over fiscal 2003 is attributable in large part to an increase of approximately \$262.6 million or 28.9% in income tax payments with returns and bills, an increase of approximately \$279.3 million or 3.9% in personal income tax withholdings, an increase of approximately \$182.7 million or 15.2% in income tax cash estimated payments, and an increase of approximately \$145.6 million or 9.5% in corporate and business tax collections, which appears to reflect the closing of certain tax loopholes as well as increased business taxable earnings.

-On April 6, 2004, the Supreme Judicial Court held that the effective date in the act amending the capital gains tax statute violates amendment article 44 of the Massachusetts Constitution.
-Since the Act has a severability clause, the court remanded the case to the Supreme Judicial Court for Suffolk County for further proceedings to determine whether the statute should be construed to impose the new tax rate beginning on calendar year January 1, 2003, or whether the statute instead should be construed to impose the new tax rate beginning on January 1, 2002.
+On April 6, 2004, the Supreme Judicial Court held that the effective date of an act amending the capital gains tax statute violates amendment article 44 of the Massachusetts Constitution.
+Since the statute has a severability clause, the court remanded the case to the Supreme Judicial Court for Suffolk County for further proceedings to determine whether the statute should be construed to impose the new tax rate beginning on calendar year January 1, 2003, or whether the statute instead should be construed to impose the new tax rate beginning on January 1, 2002.
 The Department of Revenue estimates that if the statute is construed to impose the new tax rate beginning on January 1, 2002, the Commonwealth would collect an additional \$130 million to \$160 million in capital gains taxes.
 If the statute is construed to impose the new tax rate beginning on January 1, 2003, the Commonwealth would be required to pay an additional \$225 million to \$275 million in refunds.
-In both cases, most of the revenue impact would occur in fiscal year 2005.
-Included in the fiscal 2005 General Appropriation Act (GAA), and signed by the Governor on June 25, 2004, were two budget riders intended to address the Court's ruling.
-Together, the measures amended the effective date of the act amending the capital gains tax statute to January 1, 2002, and provided amnesty to all taxpayers who would have incurred an additional tax liability owed to the Commonwealth because of the new effective date.
+In both cases, most of the revenue impact would occur in fiscal 2005.
+Included in the Fiscal 2005 GAA - and signed by the Governor on June 25, 2004 - were two sections concerning capital gains tax rates: one section providing that the effective date of the capital gains tax statute is January 1, 2002 and another concerning an exemption for taxpayers who paid taxes on capital gains realized during January 1, 2002 to April 30, 2002.
+The plaintiffs have amended their complaint to challenge each of these sections.
 See "LEGAL MATTERS - Update of Existing Litigation" herein.